project-allocator/project-allocator/README.md

 Users of all roles are capable of:

-- Login/Sign up using their Microsoft account (Imperial)
+- Login/Sign up using their Imperial Microsoft account
 - Sign out
 - Receive in-app and email notifications